Introduction

 Further guidance

-For further guidance about electrical safety and the competency of electricians and installers to carry out new work or undertake the formal EICR and test of an existing installation, refer to the information provided on the Registered Competent Person website.
+For guidance on electrical safety, and to check that electricians and installers are properly qualified to carry out new work or complete the formal EICR and test on an existing installation, please see the information provided on the Registered Competent Person website.